-Preeeetty much this soup is like a warm hug from a loved one.
+Preeeetty much this Southwestern Roasted Cauliflower Bisque is like a warm hug from a loved one.
 It will make you feel all fuzzy and warm inside.
 You will go to bed at night dreaming of this soup.
 Shoot, you might even pull a “Boy” and demand your love one make you this soup daily.

 So, get into the kitchen, make this soup, slurp it up and prepare for your world to be rocked.

 Until next time, Cheers – to bodacious bisque in your belleh!